 - Weather temperatures will often include a "wind chill factor," which means that it feels colder than what the thermometer actually reads because of a cold wind.
 An example of what you might hear a meteorologist say is, "It's minus six, or minus 10 with a wind chill."

-- People in Montreal are a stylish bunch but they're not stupid about it.
+- People in Montreal are a stylish bunch but they're not extreme about it.
 Come winter, locals wear appropriate footwear and clothing.
 Sidewalks can be extremely slippery and may not always get shoveled or have sand or salt added for grip.
 Wear boots or warm, weatherproof hikers.